Bar-Ilan University: History

-Bar-Ilan University has Jewish-American roots: It was conceived in Atlanta in a meeting of the American Mizrahi organization in 1950, and was founded by Professor Pinkhos Churgin, an American Orthodox rabbi and educator, who was president from 1955 to 1957 where he was succeeded by Joseph H. Lookstein who was president from 1957 to 1967.
+Bar-Ilan University has Jewish-American roots; it was conceived in Atlanta in a meeting of the American Mizrahi organization in 1950, and was founded by Professor Pinkhos Churgin, an American Orthodox rabbi and educator, who was president from 1955 to 1957 where he was succeeded by Joseph H. Lookstein who was president from 1957 to 1967.
 When it was opened in 1955, it was described by The New York Times "as Cultural Link Between the [Israeli] Republic and America".
 Presidents who followed were Max Jammer (1967–77), Emanuel Rackman (1977–86), Michael Albeck (1986–89), Ernest Krausz (1989), Zvi Arad (1989–92), and Shlomo Eckstein (1992–96).

-The university was named for Rabbi Meir Bar-Ilan (originally Meir Berlin), a Religious Zionist leader who served as the inspiration for its establishment.
+The university was named for Rabbi Meir Bar-Ilan (né Meir Berlin), a Religious Zionist leader who served as the inspiration for its establishment.
 Although he was trained in Orthodox seminaries in Berlin, he believed there was a need for an institution providing a dual curriculum of secular academic studies and religious Torah studies.

 BIU's student population is diverse and includes both Jewish and non-Jewish students.

 Jewish students must take at least five courses in Jewish studies in order to graduate; non-Jewish students can choose general courses instead.
 These are available as academic Jewish studies courses, as well as through more traditional Torah study, offered primarily by the Machon HaGavoah LeTorah, established in the 1970s.
 The "Machon" operates a Kollel / Bet midrash for men, and a Midrasha for women.
 The Kollel offers traditional yeshiva studies with an emphasis on Talmud and Halakha (Jewish law), while the midrasha offers courses in "Tanakh" (The Bible), practical Halakha, and Machshavah (Jewish philosophy).
 The Midrasha is the largest in Israel.
 These programs are open to all students free of charge.